w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

 Other non-normative architectural blocks and conditions underlying the Web of Things are also described in the context of deployment scenarios.
 In particular, general recommendations for security and privacy are included in the
-<a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Considerations</a>
+_WoT Security and Privacy Considerations_ document.
-document.
 Discussions of more specfic security and privacy considerations are also given in each document.

-The goal of WoT security is to preserve and support existing device mechanisms and properties.
+The goal of WoT security is to preserve and support existing device mechanisms and properties, not define new mechanisms.

 In general, W3C WoT is
 designed to describe what exists rather than to prescribe what to implement.